MicrosoftDocs/dynamics-365-fraud-protection/content/ap-onboarding-planning-guide.md

 ### Data validation phase

-The following table lists the environment setup tasks, owner teams, and the estimated times for implementation for the data validation phase.
+The following table lists the environment setup tasks, owner teams, and the estimated times for implementation of the data validation phase.

 | Task  | Owner team | Estimated time  |
 | ----- |------------| ----------------|